-65. The Crown has exclusive control over the Prisoner Class at the Facilities, and has been entrusted under the MCS Act to "provide programs and facilities designed to assist in the rehabilitation of inmates".
+- 66. The Crown has exclusive control over the Prisoner Class at the Facilities, and has been entrusted under the MCS Act to "provide programs and facilities designed to assist in the rehabilitation of inmates".
 Throughout the Class Period, the Crown knew or should have known that-as the Crown has acknowledged in its OTMS Manual-"communication between the inmates and members of the community is important for rehabilitation and successful reintegration into society.
-The telephone is the primary method by which inmates maintain contact with others."

-66. The Crown has assumed and maintains an extensive degree of discretionary control over the Prisoner Class members' lives, and the care and welfare of the Prisoner Class members in particular.
+The telephone is the primary method by which inmates maintain contact with others." - 67.
+The Crown has assumed and maintains an extensive degree of discretionary control over the Prisoner Class members' lives, and the care and welfare of the Prisoner Class members in particular.
 A Prisoner at a Facility completely depends on the Crown for all the necessaries of life.
-The Crown is required by law, and expressly and impliedly undertook to protect Prisoners, who are peculiarly vulnerable to and at the mercy of the Crown for their basic life, survival, and rehabilitation needs.

-67. The level of custodial discretion that the Crown exercises over the day-to-day life of Prisoners in the Facilities is akin to that of a parental relationship, and therefore cloaks the Crown with fiduciary obligations in respect of the Prisoners.

-68. These undertakings and circumstances placed a duty on the Crown to act loyally and in the best interests of the Prisoner Class.
+The Crown is required by law, and expressly and impliedly undertook, to protect Prisoners, who are peculiarly vulnerable to and at the mercy of the Crown for their basic life, survival, and rehabilitation needs. - 68.
+The level of custodial discretion that the Crown exercises over the day-to-day life of Prisoners in the Facilities is akin to that of a parental relationship, and therefore cloaks the Crown with fiduciary obligations in respect of the Prisoners. - 69.
+These undertakings and circumstances placed a duty on the Crown to act loyally and in the best interests of the Prisoner Class.

-69. The Crown breached that duty by: (a) failing to ascertain that Bell complied with the Contract and does not extract unconscionable telephone rates from the Class Members; (b) profiting from the unlawful Commissions; (c) the Crown's self-created conflict of interest in ensuring that the higher the telephone rates charged by Bell, the more the Crown benefitted from the highest Commissions, which led to the Crown putting its own interests ahead of those of the Prisoner Class-in selecting a proponent for the OTMS, the Crown allocated maximum importance to the Commissions, with the Request for Proposals numbered COS-0009 stating: "only Proponents whose proposed Commission Percentage Rate meets or exceeds the minimum 25% of the Gross Revenue generated from the OTMS and conventional public pay telephones in the Facilities will be considered for evaluation.
-The Proponent's Commission will be calculated and will be scored based on a relative formula as set out below.
-Points in respect of a Proponent's Commission will be allotted based on 100 available points.
-Commission points will be worth 60% of the Proponent's overall score"; and (d) having an interest of the Prisoner Class adversely affected by the exercise of the Crown's discretion and control on the Commissions and by failing to provide the Prisoner Class members with a meaningful and affordable means of communication with the outside world, their families, support network, legal defence, etc.

-70. The Crown's breach of its fiduciary duty to the Prisoner Class caused the Class loss and damage including, but not limited to, the unlawful Commissions and fees paid for the telephone calls through the OTMS.
+- 70. The Crown breached that duty by: (a) failing to ascertain that Bell complied with the Contract and does not extract unconscionable telephone rates from the Class Members; (b) profiting from the unlawful Commissions; (c) the Crown's self-created conflict of interest in ensuring that the higher the telephone rates charged by Bell, the more the Crown benefitted from the Commissions, which led to the Crown putting its own interests ahead of those of the Prisoner Class; and (d) failing to provide the Prisoner Class members with a meaningful and affordable means of communication with the outside world, their families, support network, legal defence, etc. - 71.
+The Crown's breach of its fiduciary duty to the Prisoner Class caused the Class loss and damage including, but not limited to, the unlawful Commissions and fees paid for the telephone calls through the OTMS.

-M. DAMAGES AND UNJUST ENRICHMENT AND DISGORGEMENT
+M. DAMAGES AND UNJUST ENRICHMENT

-71. The conduct of the Defendants caused the Plaintiffs and Class Members loss and damage contrary to the Constitution Act, 1867, provincial and federal legislation, and the common law particularized herein.

-72. As a result of this conduct, the Defendants have been enriched by the payment or overpayment made by the Plaintiffs and the Class.

-73. The Plaintiffs and Class Members suffered a financial deprivation corresponding to the Defendants' enrichment.
+- 72. The conduct of the Defendants caused the Plaintiffs and Class Members loss and damage contrary to the Constitution Act, 1867, provincial and federal legislation, and the common law particularized herein. - 73.
+As a result of this conduct, the Defendants have been enriched by the payment or overpayment made by the Plaintiffs and the Class. - 74.
+The Plaintiffs and Class Members suffered a financial deprivation corresponding to the Defendants' enrichment.

-74. There is no juristic reason for the Defendants' enrichment and the Plaintiffs' and Class Members' corresponding deprivation.
+75. There is no juristic reason for the Defendants' enrichment and the Plaintiffs' and Class Members' corresponding deprivation.
 It would be contrary to the interests of justice to allow the Defendants to retain the fruits of their unlawful and unconscionable conduct.
 The Plaintiffs and Class Members are entitled to restitution and/or a disgorgement of all profits, fees and Commissions as a result of said unjust enrichment.